oslabs-beta/kafkajs-metrics/README.md

 ## License
 ---
-KafkaJSMetrics and KafkaJSMetrics visualizer are licensed under the Mozilla Public License version 2.0 and are available for free.
-We are not in any way associated with
+KafkaJSMetrics and KafkaJSMetrics Visualizer are licensed under the Mozilla Public License version 2.0 and are available for free.
+We have no affiliation with and are not endorsed by either The Apache Software Foundation or the developers of KafkaJS.